HERNIAS IN SHIH~TZU PUPPIES

 A strangulated hernia is an emergency situation and must be brought to the attention of your veterinarian.

-puppies.
-In case of umbilical hernias, a portion of fat or internal organs protrudes through an incompletely closed umbilical ring.
+found in puppies.
+In case of umbilical hernias, a portion of fat or internal organs protrudes through an incompletely

 Is a result of the umbilical cord, being severed too close to the abdominal wall.

-discharge.
+little clear discharge.
 They make some snorting and snuffling sounds.
-They will usually outgrow this after the adult teeth come in.
+They will usually outgrow this after the adult

-or the discharge changes color, they may have developed infection and need to be checked and treated.
+are lethargic or the discharge changes color, they may have developed infection and need to be checked and

-fine.
-The official book of this breed recommends not letting any surgery, be done until after adult teeth are in.
+play, they are fine.
+The official book of this breed recommends not letting any surgery, be done until after adult

 As most will then resolve.
 Many Shih~Tzu puppies nose’s will become tight during the teething phase.